wattsworth/joule/docs/index.rst

 ====================================

 Joule is a framework for decentralized data processing.
-Joule distributes computation into independent executable :ref:`sec-modules` that are connected by :ref:`sec-pipes` which carry timestamped data flows called :ref:`sec-data-streams`.
+Joule distributes computation into independent executable :ref:`modules` that are connected by :ref:`pipes` which carry timestamped data flows called :ref:`sec-data-streams`.
+Asynchronous information is handled by :ref:`sec-event-streams` which store timestamped JSON data.

 .. image:: /images/module_stream.png
    :width: 400px